Overview

 A true milk allergy differs from milk protein intolerance and lactose intolerance.
 Unlike milk allergy, intolerance doesn't involve the immune system.
 Milk intolerance requires different treatment from true milk allergy.

-Common signs and symptoms of milk protein intolerance or lactose intolerance include digestive problems, such as bloating, gas or diarrhea, after consuming milk or products containing milk.
+Common symptoms of milk protein intolerance or lactose intolerance include digestive problems, such as bloating, gas or diarrhea, after consuming milk or products containing milk.

 Anaphylaxis